jkomijani/normflow/README.md

 model.fit(n_epochs=1000, batch_size=1024, checkpoint_dict=dict(print_stride=100))
 ```

-In this example:
+In this example, we have:

--   **Prior Distribution**: A normal distribution with a shape of `(1,)`.
+-   **Prior Distribution**: A normal distribution is used with a shape of `(1,)`.

 -   **Action**: A quartic scalar theory is defined with parameters
     `kappa=0`, `m_sq=-2.0`, and `lambda=0.2`.

 -   **Neural Network**: The `DistConvertor_` class is used to create the
     transformation network, with `knots_len=10` and symmetry enabled.
     Any instance of this class converts the probability distribution of inputs
-    a rational quadratic spline.
-In this example, the spline has 10 knots, and
+    using a rational quadratic spline.
+In this example, the spline has 10 knots,
-    the distribution is assumed to be symmetric with respect to the origin.
+    and the distribution is assumed to be symmetric with respect to the origin.

 -   **Training**: The model is trained for `1000` epochs with a batch size of
     `1024`.
 Progress is printed every `100` epochs.